Contestants

 Location:

-ICE will be held in Montego Bay, Jamaica June 8-13, 2025.
-An effort to get students in the Caribbean, Central America, and the United States to participate is being made; however, GSBPC is open to undergraduate students from all around the globe.
+ICE 2025 will be held in Montego Bay, Jamaica on June 9-12, 2025.
+ICE is open to undergraduate students from all around the globe.

 Changes to Competition Rules:

-Though not expected, these rules and prizes are subject to change at the discretion of ICE/GSBPC Corporation.
-ICE/GSBPC Corporation staff has the right to interpret these rules according to its own judgment.
+Though not expected, these rules and prizes are subject to change at the discretion of ICE.
+ICE staff has the right to interpret these rules according to its own judgment.

 Nature of Ventures: